OpenPrinting/openprinting.github.io/_posts/2023-02-27-OpenPrinting News - February 2023.md

 Some of you were perhaps wondering how to **report security issues** and therefore hesitated to do so, now I succeeded in [getting an intuitive way](#private-bug-reports-for-security-issues).

-And **Kurt Pfeifle**, who made me know about CUPS back in mid-2000 by a magazine article and [so made me what I am now](https://openprinting.github.io/history/) has retired and now wants to **contribute to the documentation** on OpenPrinting!
+And **Kurt Pfeifle**, who made me know about CUPS back in mid-2000 by a magazine article and [so made out of me what I am now](https://openprinting.github.io/history/) has retired and now wants to **contribute to the documentation** on OpenPrinting!
 Welcome back in the team!!

 ## Google Summer of Code 2023 - We are in!!